 Although the system is undoubtedly supporting AKEP in infrastructure, a more detailed assessment of how the system functions and outcomes it can provide vis-à-vis EU best practices and regulatory requirements are foreseen.
 Moreover, additional information should be gathered with regards to how the ATLAS system can be developed on the service side to support the country in achieving broadband targets set by the country.
-It is important to notice that in this regards, AKEP is in the discussion with the Ministry to upgrade the system in this direction.
+It is important to notice that in this regard, AKEP in cooperation's with the Ministry of Infrastructure and Energy (MIE) is working on the project "Development of a Broadband Atlas for Albania" in this direction, in order to include information of last mile connectivity for infrastructure mapping, service mapping, demand and investment mapping.